SaiSwaroopMishra/VSD-Physical-Design-Workshop/README.md

 ![](https://github.com/SaiSwaroopMishra/VSD-Physical-Design-Workshop/blob/main/Images/rise%20delay%20calculation.PNG)

 We can see this somewhat around to 80ps.
-The answer in the mcq is 76ps which closest to this.
-This is a human error because we cannot select the exact preicse point.
+The answer in the mcq is 76ps which is closest to this.
+This is a human error because we cannot select the exact precise point.

 Finding out the intersection point of the plot and the 1.25 line: